ansible/ansible/docs/docsite/rst/windows_setup.rst

 WinRM Setup
 ```````````
-Once Powershell has been upgraded to at least 3.0, the final step is for the
+Once Powershell has been upgraded to at least version 3.0, the final step is for the
 WinRM service to be configured so that Ansible can connect to it.
 There are two
 main components of the WinRM service that governs how Ansible can interace with
-the Windows host; the ``listener`` and the ``service`` configuration settings.
+the Windows host: the ``listener`` and the ``service`` configuration settings.

-Further details about each component can be read below but the script
+Details about each component can be read below but the script
 `ConfigureRemotingForAnsible.ps1 <https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1>`_
 can be used to set up the basics.
-This script set's up both a HTTP and HTTPS
+This script sets up both a HTTP and HTTPS
-listener with a self-signed certificate as well as enabling the ``Basic``
+listener with a self-signed certificate and enables the ``Basic``
 authentication option on the service.

-To run this script, run the following in PowerShell:
+To use this script, run the following in PowerShell:

 .. code-block:: powershell